khakhalin/notes/keywords/stdp.md

 Nice summary:
 http://www.yger.net/spike-timing/
 Quotation (links are not available, so would have to be reconstructed): According to bibcite key=Toyoizumi2007, Chechik2003, STDP could be seen as an attempt, by the neurons, to maximize the transmission of information and therefore the mutual information between inputs and outputs.
 For bibcite key=Bohte2005b, STDP is more a way to reduce the variability of the output knowing the input:  (with  being the entropy).
 We can cite other examples such as slow feature analysis bibcite key=Sprekeler2006, where STDP aims to decompose the signals into a basis of signals, slowly varying in time, or the predictive coding bibcite key=Rao2001 theory, where STDP is used to encode only time differences.

+Main paper (almost like original, but a review, 3k citations):
+Bi, G. Q., & Poo, M. M. (1998).
+Synaptic modifications in cultured hippocampal neurons: dependence on spike timing, synaptic strength, and postsynaptic cell type.
+Journal of neuroscience, 18(24), 10464-10472.